agilesix/AgileSix.com/src/pages/careers.md

   * 30+ vacation days: 18 accrued days per year + 11 paid holidays + 1 Floating Holiday

-  * Flexible wellness days, to disconnect, recharge, recover, and recuperate.
+  * Flexible wellness days, to disconnect, recharge, recover, and recuperate

   **Parental Leave**

-  * Company-paid leave for all new parents by birth or adoption.
+  * Company-paid leave for all new parents by birth or adoption

   **Continuing Education**